 Columbia Fireflies Game Notes vs Augusta

-The Columbia Fireflies continue their six-game series with the Augusta GreenJackets tonight at 7:05 pm at Segra Park.
-RHP Ben Hernandez (0-2, 5.01 ERA) gets the start for Columbia and Augusta counters with righty Jared Johnson (0-1, 10.13 ERA).
+The Fireflies close out their series with the Augusta GreenJackets today at 5:05 pm at Segra Park.
+Southpaw Rylan Kaufman (1-2, 4.94 ERA) takes the hill for Columbia and righty Joey Estes (0-2, 1.93 ERA) counters for the GreenJackets.

-Tonight the Fireflies will be giving away a Fun-For-All t-shirt to the first 1,000 fans through the gates, which open at 6 pm.
-Segra Park will also host their second series of vaccination administration in conjunction with Prisma Health tonight beginning at 6 pm at the Crescent Patio.
-Fans can receive their first or second dose, and fans who get vaccinated will receive a free Columbia Fireflies hat.
-Those who receive their first dose will also receive vouchers to attend a game on July 18-19 to receive their second vaccination.
+Today the Fireflies continue their Negro League Celebration to celebrate the historical and cultural impact the leagues had on our game today.
+The Fireflies will be dressing as the Newark Eagles and playing against the Chattanooga Choo Choos (Augusta GreenJackets).
+As an added bonus, all fathers who come through the gates today will receive a voucher for a free 16 oz beer or 24 oz fountain soda.
+Gates open at 4 pm.

 ---